kimmo1019/Roundtrip/README.md

 This can implement the Beyes posterior probability estimation, which will result in around 98.3% classification accuracy.
 Note that in pretrain evaluation, the `path` parameter can be any fold path like `density_est_YYYYMMDD_HHMMSS_mnist_x_dim=100_y_dim=784_alpha=10.0_beta=10.0`. `path` name is necessary as it is used for parsing parameters in `evaluate.py`.

+## Further Application

+Roundtrip can be used for a general-purpose density estimation.
+Besides that, Roundtrip has various downstream applications including

+    - unsupervised learning
+    - likelihood-free Bayesian inference
+    - sequential Markov chain Monte Carlo (MCMC)

+For an example, we modified Roundtrip and it then became a unsupervised learning model, one can refer to our [paper](https://www.biorxiv.org/content/10.1101/2020.08.17.254730v1.abstract) accepted by *Nature Machine Intelligence*.

 ## Contact

-Roundtrip has various downstream applications including unsupervised learning (see our [paper](https://www.biorxiv.org/content/10.1101/2020.08.17.254730v1.abstract) accepted by Nature Machine Intelligence), likelihood-free Bayesian inference and sequential Markov chain Monte Carlo (MCMC).
-Always open to cooperation opportunities.
-If you're interested, do not hesitate to contact me.

-Also Feel free to open an issue in Github or contact `liuqiao@stanford.edu` if you have any problem in Roundtrip.
+Please feel free to open an issue in Github or directly contact `liuqiao@stanford.edu` if you have any problem in Roundtrip.

 ## License